The effects of chronic stress

 The stress response

 When your senses detect something that you brain perceives as a threat to your safety or your life, a series of events is triggered.
 A part of your brain called the amygdala sends signals to the hypothalamus (also in the brain).
 The hypothalamus – which some people call the ‘master gland’ – tells the autonomic nervous system to commence the fight or flight response.
-It reminds me of the ‘Thunderbirds are go!’ command, if you can remember that TV show!
+It reminds me of the ‘Thunderbirds are go!’ command, if you can remember that old TV show!
 Stress hormones are released to create a host of physiological changes.
 Our senses sharpen to help us assess and respond quickly to danger.
-Blood flow increases to our major muscles to help us get away from the source of the threat.
+Blood flow to our major muscles increases in order to help us get away from the source of the threat.
 A whole cascade of events throughout the body quickly arms us to fight or flee.
 It’s an intricate and impressively coordinated operation.

 Perceived threats are different for each of us, because we all have our own ‘conditioned fears’.
 These arise when we’ve associated a certain situation with a negative experience from our past.
 Our brains are meaning making machines, and they actually make associations all the time as a way of sorting data and creating automations as a way of saving space on our hard drive, in effect.
 Because the amygdala triggers a fight or flight response when it perceives a ‘threat’ to our safety (remember, it’s simply a perception!), it’s possible for someone to develop an overactive stress response when that stressor presents itself.
 This can easily happen when the person has experienced trauma, or has anxiety.

-Enter EFT, the caped crusader
+Enter the caped crusader!

-How you do EFT
+How you do Tapping

-EFT is applied by tapping or simply holding a sequence of acupressure points along energy meridians, to send calming signals to the amygdala – the part of the brain where the stress response originates.
-In an EFT session with a client, my first aim is to understand the things that are causing you distress and disrupting your life, such as a trauma or phobia, or a difficult belief you have about yourself or something in your life.
+Tapping is applied by tapping or simply holding a sequence of acupressure points along energy meridians, to send calming signals to the amygdala – the part of the brain where the stress response originates.
+In a Tapping session with a client, my first aim is to understand the things that are causing you distress and disrupting your life, such as a trauma or phobia, or a difficult belief you have about yourself or something in your life.
 Before we do any tapping, we talk about how exactly your issue affects you, and we get right into the heart of the problem so we can work on it at source.
 Next, we tap together on a series of points on the hands, face, head and upper body while talking about the problem and how it’s affecting you.
 As we tap, people often feel physical sensations of energy moving, tingling, giggling, yawning, sighing or a release of some tears as the issue starts to resolve.
 It can happen very quickly, and sometimes as one issue fades away, another will present itself for attention.
 I call the process peel, reveal and heal because we’re all a bit like an onion with lots of layers!